Why Is My Mic Not Working? Quick Fixes

 Hardware Problems

-If nothing above works, there may be a physical issue:
+If nothing above works, there may be a physical issue — broken cable, faulty USB port, damaged mic capsule, or unstable Bluetooth.

-- Test with a different microphone if you have one available
+• Test with a different microphone if available

 Final Thoughts

 Around 90% of microphone problems come down to settings or permissions.
-Work through the checklist step by step, and test after each change.
-Most people find their fix within a few minutes.
+Work through the checklist step by step and test after each change.

-If you want a fast confirmation that your mic is working, run a quick test at mictest.net and see for yourself.
+For a fast confirmation, run a quick test at mictest.net and see for yourself.